pkdone/practical-mongodb-aggregations-book/src/guides/explain.md

  * To further optimise the aggregation, the database engine has collapsed the `$sort` and `$limit` into a single _special internal_ stage which can perform both actions in one go.
 In this circumstance, during the sorting process, the aggregation engine only has to track the three currently known youngest person records in memory.
 It does not have to hold the whole data set in memory when sorting, which may otherwise be resource prohibitive.

- * The first stage of the database optimised version of the pipeline is always an _internal_ `$cusror` stage, regardless of the order you placed the pipeline stages in.
-The `$cursor` _runtime_ stage is always the first internal action executed.
+ * The first stage of the database optimised version of the pipeline is always an _internal_ `$cursor` stage, regardless of the order you placed the pipeline stages in.
+The `$cursor` _runtime_ stage is always the first action executed.
 Under the covers, the aggregation engine re-uses the MQL query engine to perform a 'regular' query against the collection, with a filter based on the aggregation's `$match` contents.
-The aggregation runtime uses the resulting query cursor to pull batches of records, similar to how a client application with a MongoDB driver uses a query cursor when remotely invoking an MQL query.
+The aggregation runtime uses the resulting query cursor to pull batches of records.
+This is similar to how a client application with a MongoDB driver uses a query cursor when remotely invoking an MQL query.
 As with a normal MQL query, the regular database query engine will try to use an index if it makes sense (which it does in this case, as is visible in the embedded  `$queryPlanner` metadata, showing the `"stage" : "IXSCAN"` element and the index used, `"indexName" : "dateofbirth_-1"`).

-You then ask for the _execution stats_ part of the explain plan:
+You might then ask for the _execution stats_ part of the explain plan:

 ```javascript
 db.persons.explain("executionStats").aggregate(pipeline);